Odyssey

 Entity caching

 Timeout errors disappear, and client request latency drops with p99 at 220ms.
-Processing time for the also drops: it has a lot less work to do now!
+Processing time for the router also drops: it has a lot less work to do now!

 Entity caching decreases latency for products subgraph